rtdev-com/swe-blog-directory/README.md

 To maintain the quality and relevance of the directory, we ask that any new blog submissions meet these simple criteria:

-1. Blog Age: The blog should be at least 1 year old.
+1. __Blog Age__: The blog should be at least 1 year old.
-1. Posting Frequency: At least 1 post per quarter (4 per year).
+1. __Posting Frequency__: At least 1 post per quarter (4 per year).
-1. Recency: The latest post should be within the last 3 months.
+1. __Recency__: The latest post should be within the last 3 months.
-1. Author Type: Blogs must be written by individuals or small groups—no corporate or heavily commercialized blogs, please!
+1. __Author Type:__ Blogs must be written by individuals or small groups—no corporate or heavily commercialized blogs, please!

 If you're unsure whether a blog qualifies, feel free to open a discussion, and we'll take a look together!